grafana/grafana/docs/sources/features/datasources/testdata.md

 The purpose of this data sources is to make it easier to create fake data for any panel.
 Using `Grafana TestData` you can build your own time series and have any panel render it.
-This make is much easier to verify functionally since the data can be shared very
+This make is much easier to verify functionally since the data can be shared very easily.

 ## Enable